3 injured in fire that destroyed Nebraska fertilizer plant

 “We’re waiting for the smoke to clear to use a drone to fly over and see pictures of the inside,” Hansen said.

 The CPI plant opened last year with plans for storage capacity of 42,000 tons of product.
+The preliminary damage estimate for the building is $14 million.
+The damage to products inside the building is estimated at another $5 million, according to the fire marshal’s office.

 Information from: Hastings Tribune, http://www.hastingstribune.com